UN-OCHA/hpc-actions/README.md

 * `<other branches>` -
   any other branch, e.g. those dedicated to fixing a particular issue or introducing a new feature.

+### Development Work

+* Active development work should be based on `develop` and PRs should target `develop`.
+* PRs should have status checks (linting, unit-tests, etc...) pass, and be deployed and tested on a development environment before merging.
+* Anything in the `develop` branch is considered "reviewed", and ready for deployment to the staging environment.